stjohnsenekal/EAV-Example-with-FTP-Pricefile/README.md

 - **Engine** The concrete classes for FTP, and SFTP will follow suit here.
 - **Adapters** Concrete product classes for CRUD operations on products.

+Please note that there are some custom attributes in the adapter (NAPPI, EAN, and Schedule), and these can be commented out if they cannot be installed as an extension.

 Installation
 -----------